jingzhian/mkdocs-md-notes/docs/fammed.md

 L1.25 in\|L2.25 in\|L2.5 in Vaccination & Indications & Contraindications\

+### Flu Vaccine

+For patients who have experienced previous apparent vaccine failure, which has discouraged him from accepting future vaccination.
+In this case, the patient's past illness could have been due to a different flulike infection, which would not represent true vaccine failure.
+In addition, there may be differences between the strains in the vaccine and those in circulation.
+Even if the patient acquired influenza despite vaccination in a prior flu season, he is still likely to benefit from seasonal influenza vaccination because it reduces both the risk of infection and the severity of illness.

+In cases in which a patient declines a recommended service based on inaccurate or incomplete information, the clinician should provide a balanced assessment of the recommended intervention, including the likely benefits, risks, and limitations.
+Giving a more accurate and thorough explanation can reinforce patient autonomy and improve decision-making.

+During influenza outbreaks, oseltamivir can be given prophylactically to exposed, high-risk patients (eg, patients in skilled nursing facilities, family members of confirmed cases).
+In such situations, it is administered in short courses, not through the whole season.

 ### Tetanus, Diphtheria, and Acellular Pertussis (Td/Tdap) Vaccination In Adults

 -   Persons aged 11 years or older who have not received Tdap vaccine or for whom vaccine status is unknown should receive a dose of Tdap followed by tetanus and diphtheria toxoids (Td) booster doses every 10 years thereafter.
 Tdap can be administered regardless of interval since the most recent tetanus or diphtheria-toxoid containing vaccine.